Skip to content

 • Scroll to the footer and look for wording like “Licensed and regulated by the [Province] Gambling Board,” along with a licence number.
 If you don’t see a South African provincial licence, walk away.

-• Legal operators transact in ZAR, require FICA verification when you withdraw, and support familiar local payment methods like cards, instant EFT, and vouchers.
+• Legal operators transact in ZAR, require FICA verification upon withdrawal, and support familiar local payment methods such as cards, instant EFT, and vouchers.

 • Our website, www.playslots.co.za, only lists legally licensed sportsbooks, enabling players to make informed choices.